patrickbwarren/transam-triton/README.md

 default serial port (`/dev/ttyS0`).
 This is not necessary if just compiling `.tri` codes with `trimcc -o`.

+### Triton emulator

+Robin Stuart has written a superb [Triton emulator](https://github.com/woo-j/triton) that uses the [SFML library](https://www.sfml-dev.org/).
+Some of the original Triton documentation can also be found in Robin's repository.
+A fork of this emulator is included in the present repository, to which a few small improvements have been made:

+- the keyboard emulation now correctly strobes the data into port 3 so that bit 8 is set the whole time that a key is depressed, and unset when it is released;

+- the `-m` command line option can be used to set the top of memory (for example `-m 0x4000`);

+- the `-t` option specifies the tape file, for example generated using `trimcc` below;

+- the `-u` option can be used to load a user ROM into memory at `0x400-0x7ff`.

 ### Triton Level 7.2 ROM dumps

 ROM dumps for the Triton L7.2 Monitor and BASIC are also